Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

     /mnt/pitdata/csm-0.8.0/helm/cray-metallb-0.12.2.tgz
     ```

+1. Open SSH sessions to all spine switches in other windows.

 1. Uninstall the current `cray-metallb` chart.

     Until the chart is reapplied, this will also affect unbound name resolution, and all BGP sessions will be Idle for all of the worker nodes.